tomspost/OMN/README.md

 #API

-GET / - a test HTML page that shows all ONS items, tags, and servers
+GET / - a test HTML page that shows all ONS items, tags, and servers this uses the /everything/ API to navigae the ONM items, tags, and network

 GET /servers/ - gets a JSON list of servers.
 Every ONS server fetches lists of servers from other ONS servers every 10 mins removing any duplicates

-GET /everything/ - gets a JSON object with lists of servers, tags, and all RSS items including untrusted - used by the GET / to brows the ONS contnet, tags, and server network
+GET /everything/ - gets a JSON object with lists of servers, tags, and all RSS items including untrusted - used to brows the ONS content, tags, and server network

 GET /allrss/ - gets all RSS items as an RSS XML document including from untrusted feeds.

-GET /trustedrss/ - gets all trusted RSS items from trusted feeds - USE TO GET THE ONS FEED!
+GET /rss/ - gets all trusted RSS items from trusted feeds - USE TO GET THE ONS FEED!

-GET /rss/tags/Tag1 - get all items that have tags1 & Tag2

 GET /tags/ - get a JSON list of tags in the currrent RSS items

-# Simple ON server configuration (hopefully somone will write an API and web GUI for this..)
+# Simple ONM server configuration (hopefully somone will write an API and web GUI for this..)

 Edit the config.js file and add feeds to either the trusted, untrusted, or banned JSON adding any defult tags that will be added to the feeds RSS items.
 Update the only_serve_tags JSON to enable this server to be a subject matter specialits